banner scheduled tasks on pi -- Erik Mclean / Unsplash / ThomasDyan / RaspberryTips

 • All the lines starting with a # are comments and do nothing, so we can ignore them.

-Our changes will be done at the end of the file.
+Our changes will be added to the end of the file.

 • Move your cursor to the end of the file, and paste this line: